-BEST HOSPITALS IN AMERICA - U.S. NEWS & WORLD REPORT
+BEST HOSPITALS - U.S. NEWS & WORLD REPORT

-In tabulating the Honor Roll of America’s Best Hospitals rankings, U.S. News & World Report surveyed nearly 10,000 specialists and evaluated data from nearly 5,000 hospitals across the U.S. The Honor Roll features the 15 elite hospitals that ranked best in the nation in at least six medical specialties.
+In tabulating the rankings, U.S. News & World Report surveyed more than 10,000 specialists and evaluated data from more than 4,500 hospitals across the U.S.

 BEHIND THE BEST HOSPITALS NUMBERS